Oleksandr1085/AI-Automated-Search-Agent/README.md

 # AI-Automated-Search-Agent

-This project demonstrates the architecture of integrating automated workflows with Google search systems using the **Custom Search API**.
+This project demonstrates the architecture of integrating automated workflows with Google search systems and AI-driven data processing.
+It has evolved from a simple search tool into an intelligent **Agentic Workflow** for business automation.

 ## Project Goal
 The primary objective was to build an intelligent agent capable of performing targeted web searches to retrieve structured data in real-time.
 This data serves as a foundation for further processing and analysis by LLM models.